MicrosoftDocs/power-automate-docs/articles/sap-integration/overview.md

 ## Get started

-Teams are highly encouraged to complete the [public preview signup form](<https://aka.ms/PowerAutomate-SAPIntegration-Signup>).
+1. Complete the [public preview signup form](<https://aka.ms/PowerAutomate-SAPIntegration-Signup>).
 Completing the form may give you access to the team that works on the SAP Integration.

-Before accessing and downloading the SAP Integration solution, it is imperative that the following steps be completed:

-1. Administrators [set up and prepare](set-up-prepare.md)the required infrastructure.
+1. Assemble a team of IT administrators to prepare for and set up the SAP ERP integration with Power Platform. [set up and prepare](set-up-prepare.md) the required infrastructure.
 2. A maker sets up Power Apps with the following:

 - An appropriate environment